WesCEF Community Grants

-WesCEF’s Kwinana and Rockingham Community Grants Program supports organisations who work to benefit the communities closest to our Kleenheat and CSBP operations in the Kwinana and Rockingham region – the largest community in which we operate.
+WesCEF’s Community Grants Program supports community organisations that work to benefit the communities closest to our Kleenheat and CSBP operations in the Kwinana and Rockingham region – the largest community in which we operate.

 OTHER AVAILABLE GRANTS

 Each year, CSBP Fertilisers provides around 100 small grants to organisations in regional Western Australia.
 The small grants support initiatives that help communities grow and connect, such as field days, community cropping programs, community fetes and sporting clubs.

 Kleenheat provides $1,000 grants to worthwhile groups across regional Western Australia and the Northern Territory across five different grant categories: Connected Communities, Inspiring Bright Minds, Heath & Wellbeing, A Healthy Planet and Cultural Diversity.

 Meet some of our recent Kwinana and Rockingham grant recipients